Laya's Horizon

 Laya's Horizon is a 2023 action game developed by Snowman and published by Netflix through its subscription service.
 The game features the player character, Laya, exploring a small, mountainous island via repeatedly gliding with a wingsuit down from peaks to the coast.
 The player controls the wingsuit to steer Laya throughout the open world area, exploring the island and completing challenges from other non-playable gliders.

 The game began development in 2018 as the studio's largest title to date and first open world 3D game, a departure from their previous linear titles such as Alto's Adventure and Skate City.
-It was developed based on the central conceit of using touchscreen controls to create the feeling of wingsuit flight, set inside an explorable, peaceful world.
+It was developed based on the central concept of using touchscreen controls to create the feeling of wingsuit flight, set inside an explorable, peaceful world.
 Snowman chose Netflix as the publisher so that the game design would not be impacted by a need to monetize the game with advertisements or in-app purchases.
 Laya's Horizon was released for Netflix subscribers on iOS and Android in May 2023.
 The game was positively received by critics, who acclaimed its open, relaxing gameplay and sense of flight, along with the quality of the island's environmental design.

 Gameplay

 Laya gliding near the coast.
 Several sparks trail behind her, and an updraft can be seen in the clouds.

 Laya's Horizon is an action game set on a small mountainous island open world in which the player character, a girl named Laya, uses a cape as a wingsuit to repeatedly glide down from peaks to the coast.
-The game does not have a plot, instead revealing elements of the history of the characters and island as the game is played, such as that their ancestors had shipwrecked at the island.
-The player uses two fingers as touchscreen controls for the sides of the wingsuit to make Laya steer, dive, pull up, or parachute to the ground.
+The game does not have a plot, instead revealing elements of the history of the characters and island as the game is played, such as that their ancestors had shipwrecked on the island.
+The player uses two fingers as touchscreen gesture controls for the sides of the wingsuit to make Laya steer, dive, pull up, or parachute to the ground.
 A single run takes a few minutes, after which Laya is returned to the last peak she was on.
 The island is composed of multiple biomes which the player may freely glide through, constrained only by gravity, and features numerous structures, trees, hot air balloons, and other gliders.

 Flying near the ground or objects or performing tricks such as diving give the player "sparks", or energy in the form of yellow triangles following Laya, which can be used to accelerate her flight.
 Sparks can also be found as floating yellow triangles near obstacles such as narrow passages.
 Small atmospheric elements, such as updrafts or wind tunnels, can accelerate Laya upwards or forwards.
 The game provides flight goals to complete in sets of three, such as flying near 30 trees, and new wingsuit capes with differing abilities are given periodically as sets are accomplished.
 There are several non-playable characters, "Windfolk", throughout the island that give challenges such as winning races or following challenging flight paths.
 Completing these challenges grants the player "trinkets" that also give differing flight abilities.